Spa Conference of 1920: Disarmament

 The discussions of disarmament focused on the strength of the German army and the treatment of the Sicherheitspolizei, paramilitary police units.
 The German side arrived with the negotiation goal of a 200,000-man army and the intent to keep the police units, while possibly making concessions on their equipment.
 However, on this issue also the Allied side was unwilling to move.
 By the second day the Allies threatened to break off the talks and to implement sanctions unless the German delegation abandoned the 200,000-target.
 The German counterproposal agreed to 100,000 men but asked for a longer period of implementation.
 This was rejected by the Allies and on 8 July they handed over a note that specified their position and demanded its signature by the Germans by the next day.

 Fehrenbach contacted Berlin and on the morning of 9 July his cabinet agreed, but instructed the delegation not to sign the sanction threat the protocol contained.

 The protocol signed by Fehrenbach and Simons on 9 July called for Sicherheitspolizei and militias to be disarmed immediately and for laws to be passed to disarm the general population.
 The regular German army was scheduled to be reduced to 100,000 men by 1 January 1921 (this was less than six months away, but later than initially demanded by the Allies), conscription was to be abolished and replaced by a professional army and substantial materiel was to be handed over to the Allies.
 This was backed up by an Allied threat to occupy additional German territory in case of violations.
 However, the German side introduced a proviso clause that they did not accede to this last point.

 Other topics

 Other controversial issues included the trial of German war criminals and the status of Gdańsk.

 There was also discussion of the territorial dispute over Cieszyn Silesia between the Second Polish Republic and Czechoslovakia.
-After the conference, on 28 July 1920, the territory was divided between the states leaving Zaolzie with a sizable Polish minority on the Czech side of the border.
+After the conference, on 28 July 1920, the territory was divided between the states leaving Trans-Olza with a sizable Polish minority on the Czech side of the border.
 This division also created further future animosities between these two countries.